Remarkable sanitaryware installations in the UK

 Liverpool, City Centre,

-An historic pub interior of national importance
+An historic pub interior of national importance,

-The pub is Grade II* (Elevated to Grade 1 from February 2020) listed and that includes the Twyford toilets, The door has two deep etched panels and inside are the original 1890's Rouge Royale by Twyfords - five red marble urinals and three luxurious washbasins and glinting mosaic floor and original gleaming brass fittings, coloured tiles in relief on the walls and oblong bevelled mirror in tiled surround - also a mosaic panel under the Adamant cistern.
+The Philharmonic is Grade II* (Elevated to Grade 1 from February 2020) listed and that includes the Twyford toilets, The door has two deep etched panels and inside are the original 1890's Rouge Royale by Twyfords - five red marble urinals and three luxurious washbasins and glinting mosaic floor and original gleaming brass fittings, coloured tiles in relief on the walls and oblong bevelled mirror in tiled surround - also a mosaic panel under the Adamant cistern.
 Stunning. more>

-Twyfords Installation at the Philharmonic Pub Liverpool |
+Twyfords Installation at the Philharmonic Pub Liverpool

-Twyfords Installation Philharmonic Pub Liverpool - The Gents |
+Twyfords Installation Philharmonic Pub Liverpool - The Gents

 Rothsay Pier, Isle of Bute, Scotland 1899

 Only a few steps from the embarkation gangway on Rothesay Pier, Isle of Bute, lies the most impressive surviving late Victorian public convenience in Scotland, if not Britain.
 Commissioned by Rothesay Harbour Trust in 1899 during Rothesay's hey-day as a holiday resort, the gents lavatory, a most unusual survivor of the Victorian era, was always intended to impress.
-Fourteen urinals stand like sentinels along two walls, another six surround a central stand - each a white enamel alcove topped with the legend "Twyfords Ltd. Cliffe Vale Potteries, Hanley" and crowned with imitation dark green St Anne marble. more>
+Fourteen urinals stand like sentinels along two walls, another six surround a central stand - each a white enamel alcove topped with the legend "Twyfords Ltd. Cliffe Vale Potteries, Hanley" and crowned with imitation dark green St. Anne marble.

-Twyfords Isle of Bute Victorian conveniences |
+Twyfords Isle of Bute Victorian conveniences

-Twyfords Isle of Bute Victorian conveniences |
+Twyfords Isle of Bute Victorian conveniences

-Two buildings of note 1950s
+Two buildings of note - 1950s

-Two bank buildings 1950s |
+Two bank buildings 1950s

 The Barbican, London 1966